“Inclusive, good-quality education is a foundation for dynamic and equitable societies” ~ Desmond Tutu

 As with curriculum access; adjustments to the physical, cognitive, communication and social aspects of events and activities also needs to occur to ensure equitable experience.
 Consultation and collaboration with parents, the student, and relevant specialist staff should occur to ensure that the most appropriate and inclusive measures are implemented.

 Professionals such as Occupational Therapists, Physical Therapists, and access and mobility specialists can assist in determining what modifications to physical spaces and equipment are necessary to reduce and remove barriers.
+As with any adjustments, students and parents should also be consulted.

 Although routine, structure, and regular responses are important in maintaining predictable, consistent environments which contribute to optimised learning, an ability to be flexible also needs to be realised.